 Winner of the Monica Dickens award at St Paul's Girls’ School

 Biography & Interests

 My main loves are reading and writing, which I do voraciously non-stop!
 I also play sport, and exercise regularly through yoga, running and swimming.
-I love attending the theatre, going to concerts and talks, and have a particular passion for just wandering around London, which still amazes me with its secret delights, even after living here for 23 years!
+I love attending the theatre, art galleries, going to concerts and talks, and have a particular passion for just wandering around London, which still amazes me with its secret delights, even after living here for 23 years!